platformland/electric-book/book/text/users.md

 # Users

 It is one of the tenets of user centred design that services should be designed around the needs of users.
-But, platforms are building blocks, used to create many different public-facing services, so the primary users of a platform tend not to be the public themselves (the end-users of services), but rather the people and organizations who use them to _create services_ for the public.
+Platforms are building blocks, used to create many different public-facing services, so the primary users of a platform tend not to be the public themselves (the end-users of services), but rather the people and organizations who use them to _create services_ for the public.
 A platform might have users across different tiers of government and non-government organizations.

 ## 1. Think of platforms as part of many services